Ball python: In captivity

 Ball pythons are the most popular pet snake and the second most popular pet reptile after the bearded dragon.
 According to the IUCN Red List, while captive bred animals are widely available in the pet trade, capture of wild specimens for sale continues to cause significant damage to wild populations.
 This species can do quite well in captivity, regularly living for 15–30 years with good care.
-The oldest recorded ball python in captivity is 62 years, 59 of those at the Saint Louis Zoo.
+The oldest recorded ball python in captivity was 62 years at the time of her passing, 59 of those years spent in the Saint Louis Zoo.